Podgorica: Religion

-Majority of Podgorica residents declare themselves as Orthodox Christians, while there are sizable Muslim and Catholic communities.
+Most Podgorica residents declare themselves as Orthodox Christians, while there are sizable Muslim and Catholic communities.

-Prominent Orthodox Christian places of worship include church of St. George and landmark Cathedral of the Resurrection of Christ.
+Prominent Orthodox Christian places of worship include the Church of St. George and the landmark Cathedral of the Resurrection of Christ.

-Church of the Holy Heart of Jesus, built in 1966 in Konik neighbourhood, and notable for its unique brutalist architecture, serves as a primary place of worship for Podgorica Catholic community.
+Church of the Holy Heart of Jesus, built in 1966 in Konik neighbourhood, is notable for its unique brutalist architecture, and serves as a primary place of worship for Podgorica Catholic community.

 Economy

 Podgorica is not only the administrative center of Montenegro but also its main economic engine.
 Most of Montenegro's industrial, financial, and commercial base is in Podgorica.

 Before World War I, most of Podgorica's economy was in trade and small-scale manufacturing, which was an economic model established during the long rule of the Ottoman Empire.
 After World War II, Podgorica became Montenegro's capital and a focus of the rapid urbanization and industrialization of the SFRY era.
 Industries such as aluminium and tobacco processing, textiles, engineering, vehicle production, and wine production were established in and around the city.
 In 1981, Podgorica's GDP per capita was 87% of the Yugoslav average.